joeyespo/gitpress/examples/README.md

 Gitpress Examples
 =================

-Each subdirectory here contains an example project that uses Gitpress.
+Each subdirectory here contains an example **server project** that uses the Gitpress API.

-Looking for example blogs?
-They're in the **branches** of this repository.
+Looking for example **blogs**?
+They're in the branches of this repository.
 Try:

     $ git checkout hello-blog